dwestland/donwestland.com/README.md

 ### `npm start`

-Open [http://localhost:7700](http://localhost:7700) to view it in the browser.
+Open http://localhost:7700 to view in the browser.